Waiting for Better: Walter Mischel's Marshmallow Study

-The dreadful wait for an unrecognized future becomes less problematic when we can enjoy the process in the present.
-Constant displeasure in the present gnaws on self-discipline, blurs dreams, and eventually leads to seeking simpler paths.
-Many eventually tire of waiting, focused on the treat, they indulge in the moment while ignoring the lost rewards of waiting.
+The dreadful wait for an unrecognized future becomes less problematic when we enjoy the process of development and growth.
+Constant displeasure in the present gnaws on self-discipline, blurs dreams, and eventually leads to seeking a simpler path.
+Many bored of waiting eventually tire, focused on the treat, they indulge in the moment while ignoring the lost rewards of waiting.
 Many blessings are available to those who are more future minded in critical moments of temptation.

 We shouldn’t dread the required work of the present.
-We can love the process of becoming.
+We can enjoy the process of becoming.
 The extent of the harvest remains unknown.
-We prepare, we work, and do the right things.
+When we prepare, work, and do the right things.
 The consequences (harvest) eventually materialize.
 Blessing our lives and lives of those around us.

 The children of the study who waited for the second marshmallow didn’t miserably sit staring at the forbidden treat.
 The children succeeded by busying themselves with other activities.
 We can benefit from this lesson.
 Instead of lusting over what we don’t have in the present, we must get up and get busy.
 Be purposeful in action, engaging in creative and constructive behaviors.
 The purposeful action then, in addition to creating an enjoyable present, also transforms the future.